GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Scaling-Up.md

 - Static Site Generation (SSG)
 - Any non-trivial frontend where a build step can be justified for better development experience (DX).

-Vue SFC is a framework-specific file format and must be pre-compiled by <font color=gree size=4>`@vue/compiler-sfc`</font> into standard JavaScript and CSS.
+Vue SFC is a framework-specific file format and must be pre-compiled by <font color=#3498db size=4>`@vue/compiler-sfc`</font> into standard JavaScript and CSS.
 A compiled SFC is a standard JavaScript (ES) module - which means with proper build setup you can import an SFC like a module:

 ```javascript
 import MyComponent from './MyComponent.vue'